 The live stream demo processes a live audio stream from a microphone outside the Cornell Lab of Ornithology, located in the Sapsucker Woods sanctuary in Ithaca, New York.
-This demo features an artificial neural network trained on the 75 most common species of the Sapsucker Woods area.
+This demo features an artificial neural network trained on the 180 most common species of the Sapsucker Woods area.
 Our system splits the audio stream into segments, converts those segments into spectrograms (visual representations of the audio signal) and passes the spectrograms through a convolutional neural network, all in near-real-time.
 The web page accumulates the species probabilities of the last five seconds into one prediction.
 If the probability for one species reaches 15% or higher, you can see a marker indicating an estimated position of the corresponding sound in the scrolling spectrogram of the live stream.
 This demo is intended for large screens.

-This demo lets you record a file using the internal microphone of your Android device and an artificial neural network will tell you the most probable bird species present in your recording.
+This app lets you record a file using the internal microphone of your Android or iOS device and an artificial neural network will tell you the most probable bird species present in your recording.
 We use the native sound recording feature of smartphones and tablets as well as the GPS-service to make predictions based on location and date.
 Give it a try!
 Please note: We need to transfer the audio recordings to our servers in order to process the files.
 Recording quality may vary depending on your device.
 External microphones will probably increase the recording quality.

 Cornell Lab of Ornithology